AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/FAQ/FAQ about Alibaba Cloud Elasticsearch clusters.md

 ## Does Elasticsearch support LDAP?

 No, if you want to use Lightweight Directory Access Protocol \(LDAP\) to authenticate requests sent to your Elasticsearch cluster, you must deploy an on-premises Elasticsearch cluster of the same version.
 Then, use the on-premises Elasticsearch cluster to conduct an authentication test.
 If LDAP runs as expected, send related configurations to Alibaba Cloud Elasticsearch technical engineers.
 Then, the engineers can configure your cluster to support LDAP based on the configurations.
-For more information, see [Best practice of integrating X-Pack with LDAP](/intl.en-US/Best Practices/Elasticsearch applications/Index management/Best practice of integrating X-Pack with LDAP.md).
+For more information, see [Integrate X-Pack with LDAP](/intl.en-US/Best Practices/Elasticsearch applications/Index management/Integrate X-Pack with LDAP.md).

 ## Does Alibaba Cloud provide Elasticsearch SDK for Java?